(Updated in December, 2024)

 How can we help learners avoid the illusion of a thinking machine that understands, so as not to lend their cognition?

-Treating LLMs as knowledge aggregators (rather than oracles with the right answers) can help move from knowing to understanding by keeping the learner in the loop.
+Treating LLMs as knowledge aggregators (vs. oracles with answers) can help move from knowing to understanding by keeping the learner at the center.

 Mind the AI Gap: Understanding vs. Knowing